ASTM automatically applies a discount of 10% when participants register 60 days prior to the start of the class.

 Singleton holds U.S. patents for both corrosion testing and metal finishing apparatus.
-In addition to giving presentations on these topics to various trade groups, he has written articles on corrosion testing which have been published in Metal Finishing and Products Finishing.
+In addition to giving presentations on these topics to various trade groups, he has written articles on corrosion testing and metal finishing which have been published in Metal Finishing and Products Finishing.

 ASTM is one of the world's largest voluntary standards development organizations.
 ASTM standards have grown to be among the world's most widely used and accepted documents.
-The 82-volume Annual Book of ASTM Standards (now available on CD ROM) contains over 12,000 standards written by 34,000 members on our 140 technical committees.
+The 82-volume Annual Book of ASTM Standards contains over 13,000 standards written by 34,000 members on our 140 technical committees.
 These standards are widely used throughout the world as the basis of purchasing and other contracts, codes, laws and regulations.

 ASTM Committee G01 on Corrosion of Metals developed the standards used in this course.
-For more information on Committee G01, contact Jen Rodgers or (610) 832-9689 or go to our G01 technical committee page.
+For more information on Committee G01, contact Krista Robbins or (610) 832-9689 or go to our G01 technical committee page.

 If your state has a continuing education requirement for license renewal, ASTM training courses and ASTM membership can help you meet that requirement.